sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 ### 2.3 new show CLI for fan status

-We don't have a CLI for fan status geting yet, new CLI for fan status could be like below, it's adding a new sub command to the "show platform":
+We don't have a CLI for fan status getting yet, new CLI for fan status could be like below, it's adding a new sub command to the "show platform":

 	admin@sonic# show platform ?
 	Usage: show platform [OPTIONS] COMMAND [ARGS]...